sbarbat/SyliusSagepayPlugin/README.md

 ## Overview

 This plugins provides integration for Direct and Form Sagepays integrations.
+It supports 3D Secure.

 ## Installation